jyrimatti/hseverywhere/README.rst

 Tested in OSX and Nixpkgs revision ``3e750abb0c3e5019651b5f11ece7300c1b548d04``.
 More recent Nixpkgs revisions will also probably work.

 I tried to keep everything deterministic and from messing with your global environment, but I'm no expert with NPM.
 Pull requests are appreciated.

+Installation creates a subdirectory containing all the react-native stuff.
+This directory is for now completely generated (unless You modify it somehow yourself), so if you think you've messed up something or want to update js-dependencies, just rm -R the generated directory and re-run init.sh.

 Running